 Red Rock Resorts (RRR) Long-Term Debt Repayments (2016 - 2021)

-Red Rock Resorts (RRR) has disclosed Long-Term Debt Repayments for 7 consecutive years, with $47.7 million as the latest value for Q1 2021.
+Red Rock Resorts has reported Long-Term Debt Repayments over the past 7 years, most recently at $47.7 million for Q1 2021.

 - Quarterly Long-Term Debt Repayments fell 93.89% to $47.7 million in Q1 2021 from the year-ago period, while the trailing twelve-month figure was $1.1 billion through Mar 2021, up 3.27% year-over-year, with the annual reading at $1.1 million for FY2021, 3.72% up from the prior year.